VitalijBondarenko/AdaNLS/README.md

 The library does not require special installation.
 The library's source tree can be put in a directory and used as-is.

-For users of GNAT compiler library has gpr project file 'adanls.gpr', which can be used in your project and in the Gnat Programming Studio (GPS).
+For users of GNAT compiler library has project file 'adanls.gpr', which can be used in your project and in the GNAT Programming Studio (GPS).

 Example of use
 --------------